 The Chief Psychiatrist is appointed under part 7, division 2 of the MHA 2014.
 That office no longer has a formal role in responding to and resolving complaints from consumers, carers and others, in relation to mental health services.
-From 1 July 2014, this function now rests with the new MHCC (see “Mental Health Complaints Commissioner”).
-The Chief Psychiatrist’s role from 1 July 2014 is limited to:
+Since 1 July 2014, this function now rests with the new MHCC (see “Mental Health Complaints Commissioner”).
+Since 1 July 2014, the Chief Psychiatrist’s role has been limited to:

 •providing clinical leadership and expert clinical advice to MHSPs in Victoria;